JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion5.md

 # Updating your code from AuthPermissions.AspNetCore 4.* to 5.0

-Version 5.0.0 of the AuthPermissions.AspNetCore library (shortened to **AuthP** from now on) contains various new features (LINK TO roadmap), but this document only covers **BREAKING CHANGES** in version 5.0.0, which are in _sharding_ multi-tenant applications.
+Version 5.0.0 of the AuthPermissions.AspNetCore library (shortened to **AuthP** from now on) contains various new features (LINK TO roadmap), but this document covers **BREAKING CHANGES** in version 5.0.0, which are in _sharding_ multi-tenant applications.
+I purposely cause compile errors so that the breaking changes are obvious to you.

-_NOTE: I purposely cause compile errors so that the breaking changes are obvious to you._
+_NOTE: The fill list of changes !!!
+Links to article and documentation ._

 ## TABLE OF CONTENT